tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 - When analytics_storage changes from denied to granted, all pending tags for that page will be fired in execution order.
 - When analytics_storage is equal to granted, the tag sends the hits to the server-side Google Tag Manager endpoint without temp_client_id and temp_session_id.

-When Google Consent Mode is not present on website or Google Consent Mode is present on website and respect_consent_mode is disabled, all events are sent regardless user consents.
+When Google Consent Mode is not present on website or Google Consent Mode is present on website and respect_consent_mode is disabled, all events are sent regardless of user consents.

 ### Enable cross-domain tracking

-Enables the transfer of client_id and session_id data across two or more websites via URL GET parameter.
-This allows Nameless Analytics tags to merge into a single session the individual sessions that would otherwise be created when visiting another domains.
+Enables the transfer of client_id and session_id data across two or more websites via a URL GET parameter.
+This allows Nameless Analytics tags to merge individual sessions into a single session that would otherwise be created when visiting other domains.

-Please note: the server-side GTM container must olso be configured correctly to make cross-domain tracking works.
+Please note: the server-side GTM container must also be configured correctly to make cross-domain tracking work.
 Read the relative [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).

-Enable cross domain tracking and add the domains one for row.
+Enable cross-domain tracking and add the domains one per row.

 #### Endpoint domain name